“So now O Lord, our God, save us from his hand, that all the kingdoms of the Earth may know that you alone are the Lord.”

 This Verse Reminds Us To Stop Putting a Period At the End Of Our Prayers

 I want to encourage you to think about your praying on a daily basis, and think about not putting a period on God help me in this way.
 Or, help this person even in that way as we’re praying for somebody else.
 Or, please do this or that for me.
 It’s yes, it’s right to pray for God’s help in all these ways.
 For God’s provision in all kinds of different ways.
 But don’t put a period on the end of it.

 Instead, complete the prayer.
-God help me in this way, so that your glory might be made known through my life.
+God help me in this way, so that through my life your glory is evident.
 Help this person in that way.
-God please do this or that in my life, somebody else’s life, so that your name might be known, your glory might be made known in the world around me.
+God, please do this or that in my life, somebody else’s life, so that your name might be known, so that the world around me might know your glory.
 Specifically among more and more people and peoples in the world around me.